pbogdan03/pbogdan03.github.io/_posts/2014-12-18-CSS3-Transitioning.md

 author: Bogdan
 excerpt: CSS3 transition property gets an element from one point to another, so if you need to make something appear, change colors, dimensions etc, it's great.
-And simple to use as you'll see next.
+And simple to use as you'll see next
 ---

 CSS3 transition property gets an element from one point to another, so if you